doGior/Audible-Downloader/README.md

 pip install -r requirements.txt
 ```

+# Usage
+In order to run this script you have to be inside the terminal and navigate to the downloaded folder, from there you have to run `python3 main.py` and follow the instructions

 # Note

 To change download folder, encryption password and to ffmpeg path (this one only in case of problem) you can modify the config.py file